Chaplaincy Department

 Listening presence

-The Chaplains are available to listen to and offer support to patients, their family members, staff and students.
-You can contact a Chaplain directly or refer a person with their consent.
-If you are on a ward referral forms can be used which are located in the office.
+The chaplains are available to listen to and offer support to patients, their family members, staff and students.
+You can contact a chaplain directly or refer a person with their consent.
+If you are on a ward, referral forms can be used which are located in the office.

 Referrals to other suitable services

-Chaplains are professionally trained in the areas of Pastoral and Spiritual care.
-If it emerges in a conversation that a person needs more specialised care or support the Chaplain will make a referral to the appropriate service with the consent of the person involved.
+Chaplains are professionally trained in the areas of pastoral and spiritual care.
+If it emerges in a conversation that a person needs more specialised care or support, the chaplain will make a referral to the appropriate service with the consent of the person involved.

 Engaging with ministers & faith leaders